IoTDevLabs/iot-educ/README.md

-# IoT & Education: A Global City Teams Challenge Project
+# IoT Education & Workforce Development

+### A Global City Teams Challenge Project

 This is where we store source code and documents that project participants can use.